evandrocoan/plantumlconnection/README.md

     pip install plantuml

-Or by cloning it locally and running `python setup install`.
+Or by cloning it locally and running `python setup.py install` or `python setup.py develop` to install it on development mode.

 ###Command line help: